Crime statistics explained - is it rising or falling?

 According to a report by the House of Commons Library, this can be seen in the number of homicides that occur each year.
 In England and Wales, these rose to around 500 per year during the 1970s and peaked at more than 1,000 per year in 2003, but have since fallen to around 600 per year.

-The Labour party manifesto claims that knife crime has been rising for the past decade.
+The Labour party manifesto claimed that knife crime has been rising for the past decade.
 Although the most recent police recorded crime data supports this, the ONS urges caution when making comparisons over time due to changes in the way data on such crimes has been captured.

 The ONS says: “Increases in these offences since 2015 will be partly because of a genuine increase in these offences and partly because of improvements in recording.”